simbo1905/prequel/README.md

 The current implementation gets Prequel to generate a ```Seq``` of results on a background thread then fires these out via an RxJava Observable.

 Its very expensive to get data into a ```ResultSet``` so normal processing should not abort reading as folks should only query for what they need.
 Likewise running an insert/update/delete then cancelling before you get confirmation of the effect isn't normal processing.
-Instead simply perform writes on a future running on the ```ExecutionContext.fromExecutor(database.jdbcThreadPool)```.
+Instead simply perform any writes on a future using the jdbcThreadPool with ```ExecutionContext.fromExecutor(database.jdbcThreadPool)```.

 The current implementation is a pimp wrapper so light touch to the main Prequel code.
 The recursive subscriptions are the optional lectures in [Principles of Reactive Programming](https://class.coursera.org/reactive-001/assignment/index) and will blow apart the Prequel synchronous try/catch error handling model (its very possible, but do you really need to cancel the work under normal processing?).